mautic/developer-documentation-new/docs/rest_api/forms.rst

 Response
 ========

-* Returns ``200 OK`` when the request successfully deletes the Form fields.
+* Returns ``200 OK`` when the request successfully deletes the Form Fields.

-The response is a JSON object containing the data of the deleted Form fields, similar to :ref:`Get Form <get Form response>`.
+The response is a JSON object containing the data of the deleted Form Fields, similar to :ref:`Get Form <get Form response>`.

 Properties
 ----------